hirrakhan/hkatcafewebsite/README.md

 *	was introduced to Atom shortcuts and Chrome developer tools.
 *	been provided with the "introduction to html" video via DMU
 *	been provided with the "introduction to workflow" video via DMU
+*	basic code was made (as a draft) for hkatcafe's website

 ### in reference to "week 2.md" (Introduction to CSS)
 *	covered basic syntax and core aspects of CSS that i needed to know of.
+*	however this was not required, as the template I had used already had this operation

 ### in reference to "week 3.md" (Introduction to JavaScript)
 *	been provided with "introduction to JavaScript"
 *	been introduced with the core features of JS that will be used in the module
 *	been provided with a released solution to "lab-02" on DMU and GitHub
+*	generated JS files for hkatcafe

 ### in reference to "week 4.md" (Responsive web design)
 *	was introduced to responsive web design